-A web API, or web Application Programming Interface, is a formalized way of how one application talk to another.
+A web API, or web Application Programming Interface, is a formalized way of how one application talks to another.
 The web prefix means that the communication is based on HTTP protocol.
 Because the transport protocol is not relevant at this time you don't have to worry about it.

 To visualize this, consider having an application on your smartphone that renders a feed of pictures of people you follow.
 The application, when running on your phone, knows nothing about what others recently posted on their phones.
-To get the data about others activities the application has to communicate with the server - an application running on a remote machine publicly available over internet.
-Without the API the client application (on your phone) wouldn't be able to understand what server is talking about.
+To get the data about other activities the application has to communicate with the server - an application running on a remote machine publicly available over the internet.
+Without the API the client application (on your phone) wouldn't be able to understand what the server is talking about.
 It wouldn't even know how to request for latest updates!

-Web APIs come in handy is such situation.
+Web APIs come in handy in such a situation.
 They allow to define the vocabulary the applications (the client and the server) are using while talking to each other (we will call them schemas or more widely resources), and the syntax (endpoints and methods).

-On a the most basic level you need 2 to 4 ingredients to allow applications to communicate to each other:
+On the most basic level you need 2 to 4 ingredients to allow applications to communicate to each other:

-Endpoint - the location of the resource,
+- 1.Endpoint - the location of the resource,

-Method, sometimes called the verb or an operation,
+- 2.Method - sometimes called the verb or an operation,

-Optional headers that helps the recipient to read the message properly
+- 3.Optional headers that help the recipient to read the message properly

-Optional body if required (I will explain later)
+- 4.Optional body if required (I will explain later)

-To perform any operation on a resource, whether it is a read or create operation, the endpoint and the method is always required to start communicating with the server.
+To perform any operation on a resource, whether it is a read or create operation, the endpoint and the method are always required to start communicating with the server.
 Endpoint tells where the resource is located (the URI or Uniform Resource Identifier).
-It is a unique address in the internet where the resource exists.
+It is a unique address on the internet where the resource exists.
 The method has a semantic meaning and tells what kind of operation can be performed on the resource.
 The most basic operations are:

-GET - read the resource or a collection of the resource
+- GET - read the resource or a collection of the resource

-POST - create a resource
+- POST - create a resource

-DELETE - remove existing resource
+- DELETE - remove existing resource

-PUT - update existing resource
+- PUT - update an existing resource

-There are more less common methods like PATCH (partial update), OPTIONS (returns response headers without the actual body), and few more we won't mention here.
+There are less common methods like PATCH (partial update), OPTIONS (returns response headers without the actual body), and s few more we won't mention here.
 You can learn more about them in MDN documentation.

 So now just by having the URI and the method you can recognize what kind of operation on which resource can be performed.

 The most interesting part for you is obviously the body.
 This is the reason why the API exists in the first place: to exchange information about a resource.
 The body is the representation of the resource that resists on the server (or client when creating a resource).
 I am using "representation" because the resource may be represented in more than one form.
-For example, a Person resource, which is a user in the system, may be represented in JSON and and XML format depending on the accept header sent with the request.
+For example, a Person resource, which is a user in the system, can be represented in JSON and XML format depending on the accept header sent with the request.

 After receiving the response, the client can do whatever it wants with it.
-It can be stored in local data store for offline use or for caching.
-Then it is rendered to the final user in the application UI (I am purposely not using GUI as this may come in variety of forms, like spoken communication).
+It can be stored in a local data store for offline use or for caching.
+Then it is rendered to the final user in the application UI (I am purposely not using GUI as this may come in a variety of forms, like spoken communication).